 People loved that about my “Monday Missions” back in 2009 when Kitchen Stewardship began, but if you’re just starting your real food journey, sifting through all that we’ve shared here over the years can be totally overwhelming.

 My life just as I was starting this blog…full of joy but not quite as full of a schedule as I have now!!

 That’s why we took the best 10 “Monday Missions” that used to post once a week and got them all spruced up to send to your inbox – once a week on Mondays, so you can learn to be a good kitchen steward one baby step at a time, in a doable sequence, and along the way we’ll add some blog posts in case you’d like to spice things up.
 (And if they don’t suit where you are in the baby steps – no big deal.
 You can ignore or delete the extras.)

 You can read them WITH children hanging on the leg and one hand wiping down the boogers!
-Or even if you’re getting your nails done or watching Survivor 4 weeks behind…I wouldn’t recommend it in the shower though, but you can use that lovely (quiet) shower time to plan out your next baby step!
+Or even if you’re working from your kitchen table or watching a Netflix series 4 weeks behind…I wouldn’t recommend it in the shower though, but you can use that lovely (quiet) shower time to plan out your next baby step!